phildionne/associates/README.md

 # => #<User id: 1 ... >
 ```

-or by declaring an attribute which will define a method with the same signature than the foreign key setter:
+or by declaring an attribute which will define a method with the same signature as the foreign key setter:

 ```ruby
 class GuestOrder